apache/infrastructure-website/content/pages/asf-pelican-data.md

     path: board.roster
 ```

-Here is the python code used select the board roster from committee info.
+Here is the Python code used to select the board roster from committee info.

 ```python
     # select sub dictionary